Akash-Jamkhandi/Akash-Jamkhandi.github.io/_posts/2016-05-17-Learning-to-work-with-Android-Sensors.markdown

 Using sensors is pretty simple.
 Implement a SensorEventListenerm, create a SensorManager and Sensor object and you're good to go.
 Just wait for the callback methods to fire.
 Make sure to register and unregister the sensor.

 I'll update this with my progress tomorrow.

+TODO :
+Seperate Activity and SensorListener.
+Use a backgroud service to listen if possible.
+Change UI.
+Push to Github.